stvleung/CatalystX-ASP/README.md

 # DESCRIPTION

 CatalystX::ASP is a plugin for Catalyst to support ASP (PerlScript).
-This is largely based off of Joshua Chama's [Apache::ASP](https://metacpan.org/pod/Apache::ASP), as the application I've been working with was written for [Apache::ASP](https://metacpan.org/pod/Apache::ASP).
+This is largely based off of Joshua Chamas's [Apache::ASP](https://metacpan.org/pod/Apache::ASP), as the application I've been working with was written for [Apache::ASP](https://metacpan.org/pod/Apache::ASP).
 Thus, this was designed to be almost a drop-in replacement.
 However, there were many features that I chose not to implement.